 We also reject the myth that high immigration is required to either offset our gradually ageing population or maintain our economic prosperity.

 A macro view of the global economy points to the superior per capita economic prosperity of relatively small populations, such as Norway and Singapore.
 According to the International Monetary Fund, seven out of the top ten per capita GDP countries have populations under 10 million.
 Larger and faster-growing countries, such as Bangladesh, Nigeria and Pakistan, are generally at the bottom of the per capita wealth table.

-Sustainable Australia is the only political party in Australia that recognises that surging population growth, and the misallocation of investment capital and spiralling government debt associated with trying to manage its impacts, is a fundamental threat to our economy, environment, social cohesion and quality of life.
+Again, Sustainable Australia Party is the only political party in Australia that recognises that surging population growth, and the misallocation of investment capital and spiralling government debt associated with trying to manage its impacts, is a fundamental threat to our economy, environment and quality of life.

 - It is a myth to suggest that Australia needs large-scale 'foreign investment'.
 80 per cent of total investment capital in Australia's economy is local, but too much is 'misallocated' into relatively unproductive assets like housing: CLICK HERE

 - Ownership of land is not necessary for a foreign entity to conduct business in Australia.
 Land can be rented or leased.
 Permitting foreign ownership of land causes land values to be inflated, increasing costs of production and costs of living for Australians.
 Agricultural, industrial and urban development can be financed by foreign (though preferably local) debt-raising, rather than majority equity sale.